sialiaaaaa/sialia-site/index.md

 I recommend the works and website of [Cosmo](https://cosmo.tardis.ac/).

 ## Opera
 I write a lot of stories and rules.
-Some of the things I've written are here :)
+Some of the things I've written are here!

 ### Blog
 [[posts/thoughts-on-coc-7e|Thoughts on *Call of Cthulhu* 7E]] Some immediate musings on my one-shot of CoC7E.